 - Documentary evidence

-It is important to be upfront with your lawyer and provide them with all relevant information so they can effectively fight for you.
+It is important to be upfront with your defense lawyer and provide them with all relevant information so they can effectively fight for you.
 Your grand theft defense lawyer in Glendale will also conduct a detailed investigation of your case to identify and gather all applicable forms of evidence for your defense.
 Your lawyer will use this evidence to build your case and present it in court.

-To help your lawyer help you to the fullest extent possible, it is important always to invoke your rights to remain silent and have an attorney present from the moment you are arrested.
+To help your lawyer help you to the fullest extent possible, it is important to always invoke your rights to remain silent and to have an attorney present from the moment you are arrested.
 This is meant to protect you from saying or doing anything that can hurt your case and allows your lawyer to protect and defend you from the very start.
 Additionally, law enforcement officials are also required to give you a reason for your arrest.

 A Glendale grand theft defense attorney will prepare you by providing you with an overview of criminal defense in Arizona and will walk you through how they will defend you against your grand theft charges.